MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot-issues.md

         > [!NOTE]
         > Replace `Red Hat Enterprise Linux Server, with Linux 3.10.0-123.el7.x86_64` with the corresponding menu entry title.

-    3. Validate the new default kernel is the desired one by running the following command:
+    3. Validate that the new default kernel is the desired one by running the following command:

         ```bash
         grub2-editenv list